Concourse Lake Native Plant Park

-Concourse Lake Was Officially Dedicated as a Philadelphia Native Plant Park on June 9, 2012.
-142 Native Trees of 25 various species and 503 shrubs of 25 different species have been planted at the 14 acre site surrounding the three acre Concourse Lake.
+Concourse Lake was officially dedicated as a Philadelphia Native Plant Park on June 9, 2012.
+142 native trees of 24 various species and 503 shrubs of 24 different species have been planted at the 14 acre site surrounding Concourse Lake.
 Congratulations to all involved in making this Park a reality!

-Featured below from left to right at the ribbon cutting ceremony were: Michael DiBerardinis, Deputy Mayor for Environmental and Community Resources, City of Philadelphia and Commissioner, Department of Parks and Recreation, Gene Dilks, Chair of the Concourse Lake 2013 Project and former chair of the Philadelphia Committee of the Garden Club of America, Philadelphia Mayor Michael A.Nutter, and Philadelphia Councilman Curtis Jones (4th District), and children from the West Parkside neighborhood.
+Featured below from left to right at the ribbon cutting ceremony were: Kathryn Ott Lovell, Director of the Fairmount Park Conservancy, Michael DiBerardinis, Deputy Mayor for Environmental and Community Resources, City of Philadelphia and Commissioner, Department of Parks and Recreation, Gene Dilks, Chair of the Concourse Lake 2013 Project and former chair of the Philadelphia Committee of the Garden Club of America, Philadelphia Mayor Michael A.Nutter, and Philadelphia Councilman Curtis Jones (4th District), and children from the West Parkside neighborhood.

 OVERVIEW OF THE CONCOURSE LAKE RESTORATION PROJECT